elastic/integrations/packages/couchbase/docs/README.md

 This integration uses `http` metricbeat module to collect `bucket` metrics.

+Note: For Couchbase cluster setup, there is an ideal scenario of single host with administrator access for the entire cluster to collect metrics.
+Providing multiple host from the same cluster might lead to data duplication.
+In case of multiple clusters, adding a new integration to collect data from different cluster host is a good option.

 ## Compatibility

 This integration has been tested against Couchbase `v6.6`, `v7.0` and `v7.1`.